madbag/WeatherForecastApp/README.md

 # WEATHER FORECAST

-# Chatbot Weather Assistant

-This repository contains code for a simple chatbot weather assistant built using Express.js and the OpenAI API.
+This repository contains code for a simple chatbot weather assistant built using node.js and the OpenAI API.
 The chatbot can provide weather updates for cities based on user input and generate responses using the GPT-3.5 model.

 ## Features